EBISPOT/OXO/README.md

 ## Running the loader

-The loader requires neo4j to be running.
-If using docker-compose, neo4j can be started on its own:

-    docker-compose up neo4j

-The loader scripts can then be used as documented in the oxo-loader/ directory to load data into neo4j.
+The loader scripts are documented in the README of the oxo-loader/ directory.

 ## Running the indexer

-The indexer requires neo4j and solr to be running.
-If using docker-compose:

-    docker-compose up neo4j solr

-The indexer can be executed using Docker:
+After using the loader to load data into neo4j, the indexer can be executed using Docker:

     docker build -f oxo-indexer/Dockerfile -t oxo-indexer
     docker run oxo-indexer